guillermooo/sublime-undocs/source/reference/comments.rst

 ===========

 Comment markers are defined using metadata files.
-Because metadata for comment markers is commonly required by packages, it's discussed separately in this page for convenience.
+However, because metadata for comment markers is commonly required by packages, it's discussed separately in this page for convenience.